Sumico/ttp/docs/source/Inputs.rst

 ------------------------------------------------------------------------------
 ``groups="group1, group2, ... , groupN"``

 * groupN (optional) - Default value is "all", comma separated string of group names that should be used to parse given input data.
-If value is "all" - input data will be parsed by each group
+If value is "all" - input data will be parsed by each group.

 load
 ------------------------------------------------------------------------------
 ``load="loader_name"``

-* loader_name (optional) - name of the loader that should be used to load input tag text data, supported values are python, yaml, json or text.
-If text used as a loader, text data within input tag itself used as an input data and parsed by a set of given groups or by all groups.
+* loader_name (optional) - name of the loader that should be used to load input tag text data, supported values are ``python, yaml, json or text``, if text used as a loader, text data within input tag itself used as an input data and parsed by a set of given groups or by all groups.

 **Example**

-Below template contains data that should be parsed within input itself, that is useful for example for testing purposes.
+Below template contains data that should be parsed within input itself, that is useful for testing purposes.

 Template: